This post may contain affiliate links. Please see my disclosure policy for details.

 Of course, Edinburgh is SO much more than just photo locations.

-It’s the friendly people, the lively bars, the delectable food, the stiff drams of whisky, the green parks, jagged cliffs and historical castles – it’s really the stuff of fairytales!
+It’s the friendly people, the lively bars, the delectable food, the stiff drams of whisky, jagged cliffs and historical castles – it’s really the stuff of fairytales!

-This city is an incredible introduction to Scottish culture and there are some important experiences that every tourist must have while visiting.
+This city is an incredible introduction to Scottish culture.
+So, there are some important experiences that every tourist must have while visiting.